mormolis/LangtonAntKata/readme.md

 taken from [codingdojo.org](http://codingdojo.org/kata/LangtonAnt/)

 # Implementation
-1. Ants are generated in an "infinite" world, where coordinate wrapping ocures when the coordinate values are greater or smaller that the the integer's maximum positive and negative values
+1. Ants are generated in an "infinite" world, where coordinate wrapping occurs  when the coordinate values are greater or smaller that the the integer's maximum positive and negative values
 2. Every time a new ant is generated the default colour is random (BLACK or WHITE)